 Turmeric’s medicinal properties lose their potency in high heat so to get the most nutritional value from this golden turmeric paste use this turmeric paste in recipes that do not require high heat cooking.

-Consider it a turmeric latte mix: Add a teaspoon to a cup of warm milk and sweeten it with honey or jaggery, or to keep it low carb, monk fruit, to make golden milk, aka haldi doodh.
+Consider it a turmeric latte mix: Add a teaspoon to a cup of warm milk and sweeten it with honey or jaggery, or to keep it low carb, monk fruit, to make golden milk, aka Haldi Doodh.

 Immunity shots and turmeric tea: Add a teaspoon to a 2-ounce shot of orange juice for a homemade immunity shot or to a cup of hot water for a quick anti-inflammatory tea.